Modalities in homotopy type theory: Left exact modalities

 \begin{thm} If $\lozenge$ is lex, then the canonical fracture square associated to $A$ is a pullback square if and only if $\modalunit^\modal_A$ is $\lozenge$-modal. \end{thm} \begin{proof} The maps $\modalunit^\lozenge_A$ and $\modalunit^\lozenge_{\modal A}$ are always $\lozenge$-connected, while $\lozenge \modalunit^\modal_A$ is a map between $\lozenge$-modal types and hence $\lozenge$-modal.
 Thus, if $\modalunit^\modal_A$ is $\lozenge$-modal then the square is a pullback by \cref{thm:lex-modalities}\ref{item:mu3d}.
 Conversely, if the square is a pullback then $\modalunit^\modal_A$ is a pullback of the $\lozenge$-modal map $\lozenge \modalunit^\modal_A$ and hence $\lozenge$-modal. \end{proof}

-\begin{cor} If $\lozenge$ is lex and every $\modal$-connected type is $\lozenge$-modal, then every canonical fracture square is a pullback. \end{cor} \begin{proof} The map $\modalunit^\modal_A$ is always $\modal$-connected, so the hypothesis ensures it is $\lozenge$-modal. \end{proof}
+\begin{corollary} If $\lozenge$ is lex and every $\modal$-connected type is $\lozenge$-modal, then every canonical fracture square is a pullback. \end{corollary} \begin{proof} The map $\modalunit^\modal_A$ is always $\modal$-connected, so the hypothesis ensures it is $\lozenge$-modal. \end{proof}

 Recall from \cref{eg:strongly-disjoint} that we say \textbf{$\modal$ is strongly disjoint from $\lozenge$} if every $\lozenge$-modal type is $\modal$-connected.

 \begin{thm} If $\modal$ is strongly disjoint from $\lozenge$, then every fracture square that is a pullback is canonical. \end{thm} \begin{proof} If a fracture square is a pullback, then $l$ must be $\lozenge$-connected since it is a pullback of $\modalunit^\lozenge_{\modal A}$, and similarly $f$ must be $\lozenge$-modal since it is a pullback of $g$.
 The assumption therefore ensures that $f$ is $\modal$-connected, so that \cref{thm:canonical-fracture} applies. \end{proof}